 The Ullapool Bookshop is situated on Quay Street, Ullapool, right in the heart of the village, beside Lochbroom Hardware and The Captain’s Cabin (Ullapool gift shop and Scottish crafts) and is very close to the Harbour and Ferry Terminal.
 The Bookshop, Captain’s Cabin and Lochbroom Hardware are all owned by the same family run business.
 The Bookshop is open 7 days a week all year round, please check our Opening Hours for seasonal opening variations and we very much look forward to welcoming you.

 The Ullapool Bookshop is an Independent Bookshop and is member of the Booksellers Association and offers a wide selection of Books, Greeting Cards, Maps, Postcards, and National Book Tokens.
 Please see our About page for further details of our Stock.
 Enquiries are also welcomed and we very much look forward to hearing from you.
-At the moment we don’t sell online.
-However, if you see something on our website or have been in the shop before and would like to purchase a particular item, please get in touch with us.
+If you see something on our website or have been in the shop before and would like to purchase a particular item, please get in touch with us.

 For payment we accept Visa, MasterCard, Amex, Visa Debit, MasterCard Debit, National Book Tokens and obviously cash or cheques too.

 Here at Ullapool Bookshop we had hoped to be able to trial a home delivery system, whereby books could be ordered via a Home Delivery service supported by our main Distributors and sent to you via Royal Mail.
 However, it has now become clear that this is not possible at the moment.
 Our hope is that this could start at some time in the near future, and if so, we will inform you as soon as possible.

 Thank you so much for all of your continued support for the Ullapool Bookshop and for independent bookshops nationwide.